webmakaka/dcos-k8s-rust-skaffold-demo/README.md

     spec:
       containers:
       - name: rust-web-demo
-        image: docker.io/YOUR_USERNAME/rust-web-demo
+        image: docker.io/gkleiman/rust-web-demo
         ports:
         - containerPort: 8000
 EOF
 ```

-In the above configuration, you'll need to change `DEMO_DOMAIN` to a hostname of your choosing, and `YOUR_USERNAME` to your Docker username.
-The `DEMO_DOMAIN` can practically be anything as we'll be avoiding DNS and using the [HTTP Host header][27] with `curl` to test our deployments.

-`${DEMO_DOMAIN}` will be used as an ENV variable for curl tests throughout the rest of this demo so export that variable now.

 ## Skaffold

-See [installation][28] on the Skaffold Github repo, and install the right version for your system.
+See [installation][15] on the Skaffold Github repo, and install the right version for your system.

 If everything is working, you should be able to run the following: